gonzaferreiro/Market_value_football_players/README.md

-# Final project | Immersive Course in Data Science | General Assembly London
+# Final project of my Immersive Course in Data Science at General Assembly London
 # Predicting market value of football players

 ## Introduction to the project